Handmaids Tale Hierarchy Class Food Symbolism Macarons

 Advertisement

 The ruling class and those who serve them live in communities that, on the surface, seem idyllic.
 Everything is lovely, from the quaint home in which Offred keeps quarters, to the mansions that house the elite.
-Even the groceries stores are well organized, brightly lit, and full of colorful fruit.
+Even the groceries stores are well organised, brightly lit, and full of colourful fruit.
 (Never mind the men with guns guarding the doors.)
-The new world is drenched in color, and that includes the people within it: The handmaids all wear bright red with white hoods, while the elite women don emerald green from head to toe.
+The new world is drenched in colour, and that includes the people within it: The handmaids all wear bright red with white hoods, while the elite women don emerald green from head to toe.

 The world of The Handmaid's Tale is oppressive, even if it doesn't look oppressive.
 The handmaids don't wear shackles.
 They aren't locked in dungeons during the day, but are free to roam about in their own room with lace bedding and a view to a sunny backyard.
 They can walk down pretty cobblestone streets and even enjoy homemade meals complete with a dessert of stewed cinnamon apples.
 The Handmaid's Tale succeeds in allowing its audience to witness all of this and still feel dread.
 In this case, the beauty of the world is the tool of the oppressors hellbent on keeping women subservient.